-Paternity testing is generally performed using peripheral blood, cord blood, chorionic villus sampling (CVS), or amniocentesis samples.
+Paternity testing is generally performed using peripheral blood, cord blood, chorionic villus sampling (CVS), amniocentesis, or cheek swab samples.
 This test requires a blood sample from the potential father(s) and the child(ren).
 A blood sample from the mother is optional.
 Fetuses can be tested by routine fetal sampling procedures (i.e., CVS or amniocentesis) or from cord blood at the time of birth.
 The accuracy of paternity DNA analysis is 100% if the potential father is excluded as the biological father of the child.
 If the potential father is included as the biological father of the child the accuracy is greater than 99.9%.
 This is the required certainty for a court of law.

 Interested individuals in the Boston area may call for an appointment to have their blood samples drawn at the Center for Human Genetics, Inc. Please note that we will require photo identification from adults and photographs will be taken of minors without photo identification.
 In addition, cheek swabs are available for young children and babies in lieu of a blood sample.
 The accuracy remains the same.
 Our laboratory can also accept samples drawn at outside institutions.
 Please call prior to drawing samples so that we can send you the appropriate legal forms to complete and send with the samples.